7divs7/MazeWalker-GA/README.md

 Genetic Algorithm implemented to create bots in Unity 3D that learn how to traverse through randomly generated maze.

 ## Instructions
-Open up a new Unity project and import the package file (GOAP-BasicWorkingHospital.unitypackage).
+Open up a new Unity project and import the package file (MazeWalker-GA.unitypackage).

 ## Simulation
 ![Alt Text](https://github.com/7divs7/MazeWalker-GA/blob/main/mazeWalk.gif)